tenacityteam/tenacity/BUILDING.md

 optional dependency used for time stretching that is not available in many Linux distribution package managers either.
 Optionally, [vcpkg can be used](#vcpkg-on-Linux) to build dependencies from source which may be helpful if your distribution is missing some packages.
+Note that we use our own fork of vcpkg for the time being, which is required for some features such as high-quality stretching (libsbsms), MP2 support (TwoLAME), and recording desktop audio on Windows.
+However, you may be able to use the latest vcpkg upstream, although the features mentioned prior will be unavailable and your build might not succeed.

 Installing ccache and ninja-build is highly recommended for faster builds but not required.
 CMake will automatically use ccache if it is installed.